briancorbinxyz/awesome-engineering/README.md

 - [Consistent Hashing](https://highscalability.com/consistent-hashing-algorithm/) The path to using consistent hashing to solve the scalability of caches
 - [microservices.io](https://microservices.io/patterns/index.html) Microservice architectures and patterns including data management, transactional messaging, service discovery and others.
 - [How S3 Works](https://www.allthingsdistributed.com/2023/07/building-and-operating-a-pretty-big-storage-system.html?ref=highscalability.com) A dive into the inner-workings of S3

+#### Philosophy

+- [Learn in Public](https://www.swyx.io/learn-in-public) Whatever your thing is, make the thing you wish you had found when you were learning

 #### Testing